-While it is too early to make strong claims about using CBD oil for cancer treatment, evidence indicates that it may help to manage symptoms resulting from the disease or its treatment.
+While it is too early to make strong claims about using CBD oil for cancer treatment, evidence indicates that it may help to manage symptoms resulting from cancer or its treatment.

 Although initial results from small and animal studies on cancerous cells and CBD oil are promising, they are not yet conclusive.
-More research is still necessary to determine how effective CBD oil may be in the treatment of cancer.
+More research is still necessary to determine how effective CBD oil may be in treating cancer.

-A person should always check with their doctor before using CBD oil to ensure it will not interact negatively with any current medication or forms of treatment.
+A person should always check with a doctor before using CBD oil to ensure it will not interact negatively with any current cancer medication or forms of treatment.

-This article contains information on what researchers know related to CBD oil and cancer, and how to choose and use CBD oil products.
+This article contains information on what researchers know about CBD oil and cancer and how to choose and use CBD oil products.

 CBD is one of

-To create a CBD oil, manufacturers extract CBD from the C. sativa plant, then mix it with a carrier oil.
+Manufacturers extract CBD from the C. Sativa plant to create a CBD oil, then mix it with a carrier oil.
 A common extraction process that manufacturers use is the

-While more research investigating the use of cannabis or cannabinoids as a cancer treatment is necessary, some evidence shows promise.
-In 2016, researchers noted that cannabinoids may reduce tumor growth in different types of cancers in test tube and animal models.
+While more research investigating cannabis or cannabinoids as a cancer treatment is necessary, some evidence shows promise.

-However, it is worth noting that research is still in its early stages.
+It is worth noting that research is still in its early stages.
 Most evidence is largely from laboratory- or animal-based studies.
-Therefore, more research and human studies are necessary to determine the potential anti-cancer properties of CBD oil.
+Therefore, more research and human studies are necessary to determine the potential anticancer properties of CBD oil.

-Investigating CBD and its use as a cancer treatment may also be difficult due to ethical issues.
+Due to ethical issues, investigating CBD and its use as a cancer treatment may also be difficult.
 Many studies investigating CBD may incorporate chemotherapy medication.
 Therefore, this may make it difficult to interpret how effective CBD is in treating cancer by itself.

-While cancer treatments such as chemotherapy and radiation therapy can be effective in treating cancer, they can result in an array of side effects.
-(Most research has investigated the benefits of CBD, although CBD oil may work similarly.)
+While cancer treatments such as chemotherapy and radiation therapy can effectively treat cancer, they have various side effects.
+Most research has investigated the benefits of CBD, although CBD oil may work similarly.

-The U.S. Food and Drug Administration has approved some cannabinoid-containing medications to reduce side effects of cancer treatments.
-Examples include dronabinol and nabilone, which are synthetic THC medications that can help reduce nausea.
+The Food and Drug Administration (FDA) has approved some cannabinoid-containing medications to reduce the side effects of cancer treatments.
+Examples

 However, these medications are not the same as CBD oil products a person can purchase over the counter (OTC).
 While CBD oil may help with nausea, it will likely be less effective than prescription cannabinoid-containing medications.